'Avengers: Endgame' Writers Take on Biggest Fan Theories

 Could Steve Rogers wield the Infinity Gauntlet?

-Only Thanos and The Hulk (Mark Ruffalo) have used the Gauntlet and survived.
+Only Thanos and the Hulk have used the Gauntlet and survived.
 But there's a famous moment in Infinity War in which Steve Rogers briefly holds Thanos at bay, pushing back at the villain's gloved hand.

 Fans have theorized the Gauntlet was responding to Steve's strength of will, which would suggest Cap was strong enough to use the gauntlet.